Monday, March 30, 2020

 My Friend Lost His Close Brothers To Canine Distemper

-Early this year I travelled to Samtse.
-It was just another unprepared plan which took me to a southern foothills.
-I did not had any reason but to meet my friends who were also expecting me since some years ago.
-I already started missing them as I'm writing this.
+Early this year, I traveled to Samtse.
+It was just another unplanned trip that took me to the southern foothills.
+I had no specific reason for going, other than to meet my friends who had been expecting me for some years.
+As I write this, I already miss them.

 Deepen with Jomboo (left) and Jimba

 Deepen was waiting for me on the road.
-He knew when the bus would bring me.
-I was ushered by him, to a newly built house, after walking some two minutes off the road.
-After we got inside the house I immediately knew that his two brothers were Joombo and Jimba, when he called them.
-They were two little puppy, three months old, brought from Punakha.
-By looking at the kennel and food, I could easily make out that they were treated no less than brothers by Deepen and family.
+He knew exactly when the bus would arrive.
+After a brief two-minute walk, he led me to a newly built house off the road.
+Once inside, I quickly realized that his "two brothers" were Jomboo and Jimba—two little puppies, three months old, brought from Punakha.
+Judging by the kennel and the food, it was clear that they were treated no less than brothers by Deepen and his family.

-I felt quite awkward when I saw Deepen dedicating most of his time in nurturing those two little.
-Of course he knew what went into my mind.
-It is not that I don't love animals.
-I dearly love them.
-And I've a story, I was in second standard, about how I cried going near a little puppy that had died suddenly without ailing symptoms.
-Few years later I lost another puppy.
-I went searching from villages to villages but in vain.
-Only I will know the pain I went through.
-When I couldn't handle such emotions that's where I decided to not develop close affections with animals.
+I felt a bit awkward seeing Deepen dedicating most of his time to nurturing the puppies.
+Of course, he understood what was going through my mind.
+It’s not that I don’t love animals—I do.
+In fact, I have a story from when I was in second grade about how I cried after a little puppy suddenly died without showing any signs of illness.
+A few years later, I lost another puppy and went searching for it from village to village, but in vain.
+Only I know the pain I went through.
+It was then that I decided not to develop close attachments to animals, as I couldn’t handle the emotions.

-But I also knew how much he loved them.
-He sleeps with them.
-Cleans their pooh.
-And enjoys with them during his bored time.
-It was everything for him.
-I know Deepen since college days and everybody knows how lazy he used to be.
-I was surprised when he woke early at six o'clock to cook for his brothers.
-I was happy that he has picked up some good habits.
-If I've to, I should have thanked two dudes for such treat Deepen received.
-Apart from this Deepen has grown mushroom in a small scale which he plans to enlarge if business goes well.
+But I also knew how much Deepen loved them.
+He slept with them, cleaned up after them, and played with them whenever he was bored.
+They meant everything to him.
+I’ve known Deepen since college, and everyone knew how lazy he used to be.
+I was surprised to see him wake up early at six o'clock to cook for his brothers.
+I was happy to see that he had picked up some good habits.
+If anyone deserved thanks for this, it was those two little puppies.

-At the moment all he can do is watch in helpless and let them die helplessly.
+At the moment, all he can do is watch helplessly as the dogs die

-'I'm totally devastated man.'
-Received Deepen's WhatsApp text last night.
-And today is almost seven days after he lost his dear brothers yet he couldn't reach to a normal.
+"I'm totally devastated, man," read Deepen’s WhatsApp message last night.
+It has been almost seven days since he lost his dear brothers, yet he still hasn't returned to normal.

-I pray for their birth into a heavenly realm.
+I pray for their rebirth into a heavenly realm.

 No comments: